 You can come out from under your chair now.
 Not Gavin McLeod… John Gavin, that most handsome and gentlemanly of 1950s leading men!
-Born John Anthony Golenor in Los Angeles in 1931, it is a lesser-known fact among many of his fans that he was half-Mexican.
-His father was an Irishman whose ancestors had been landowners in California and his mother was a member of the prominent Pablos family who had lived in Sonora, Mexico.
-Later, his mother would remarry a Ray Gavin and John eventually took the name as well.
+It is a lesser-known fact among many of his fans that he was actually almost 100% Latino.
+His father was of Chilean and Spanish descent whose ancestors had been landowners in pre-U.S. California and his mother was a member of the prominent Pablos family of Sonora, Mexico.
+Later, his mother would remarry a Ray Golenor and John eventually took the name as well.

 Gavin was schooled in a military academy, followed by enrollment at Stanford University where he studied Latin American economics and received a B.A. degree.
 Having participated in naval ROTC at Stanford, he was commissioned in the U.S. Navy during The Korean War where his language skills (both Spanish and Portuguese) allowed him to serve our country most ably.
 Following the war, he offered himself as a technical advisor to a film about the U.S. Navy, but after one look at the dashing, 6’4” hunk in his uniform, he was offered a screen test instead by Universal-International execs.
 Looking at the early publicity photo above, I do believe he was eventually given a leaner nose (and perhaps even had his ears worked on!)

 Immediately offered a contract (and whether he knew it or not, was retained as a threat to U-I’s rising star Rock Hudson), he was put to work in a small role in the western Raw Edge (under the temporary screen name of John Gilmore.)
-Next, he played a prison escapee in Behind the High Wall, which starred Tom Tully and Sylvia Sidney.
+Next, under his own name of John Golenor, he played a prison escapee in Behind the High Wall, which starred Tom Tully and Sylvia Sidney.
 Gavin’s love interest was portrayed by Betty Lynn, who would later be known best for playing Don Knotts’ gal Thelma Lou on The Andy Griffith Show.
 Gavin showed much promise in this early role as a small time crook who wants to go straight.

-After appearing in the Hollywood filmmaking drama Four Girls in Town with many of his fellow contract players (and Gia Scala, with whom he shared most of his scenes), he was cast in the western Quantez.
+After appearing in the Hollywood film-making drama Four Girls in Town with many of his fellow contract players (and Gia Scala, with whom he shared most of his scenes) and now with the marquee-friendly name of John Gavin, he was cast in the western Quantez.
 Here, in support of Fred MacMurray and Dorothy Malone, he is acting in the type of role that would very soon seem completely out of character for him.
 He played an unshaven(!), tough, bad guy.
 One of his scenes involved a down and dirty fight sequence that ended up in a mud bath.
 That he would practically never do anything like this again is demonstrative of the kind of smothering, cookie-cutter typecasting that was standard for the time and would very soon envelope him.

 By now having shown that he was not only impossibly handsome on screen, but also adept at delivering lines, he was granted a huge buildup in a film all his own.
 A Time to Love and a Time to Die was a Douglas Sirk-directed romance/war drama based on a novel by Erich Maria Remarque (who wrote the classic All Quiet on the Western Front.)
 Gavin played a German Soldier returning from the punishing Russian front to find his home destroyed and his parents missing.
 He meets a young lady (Lisolette Pulver) who offers him comfort during his struggle.
 The grim story could not have been any more out of step with the fun, free and frothy year of 1958, but under Sirk’s direction, it is beautiful and Gavin, with his hair trimmed short in the back, is divinely easy on the eyes.
 He even has a very brief shirtless scene, but the demure John was never, ever one to capitalize on his exquisite body, certainly not at this stage of his career especially.